ARMmbed/mbed-os-5-docs/docs/reference/contributing/storage/BlockDevice.md

 mbed test -t <toolchain> -m <target> -n features-tests-filesystem-*_block_device
 ```

-The simpliest way to add tests for new block devices is to copy an existing implementation such as HeapBlocKDevice <-- TODO: Linky linky? --> and changing the block device class to your own.
+The simpliest way to add tests for new block devices is to copy an existing implementation such as HeapBlocKDevice and changing the block device class to your own.
+Tests can be found under the top level TESTS folder in the Mbed OS repo.